Adaptive estimation of irregular mean and covariance functions: Local regularity estimator

-Our method applies with any type of nonparametric estimator $\widetilde{\nabla^d X}$ (local polynomials, splines,...) as soon as, for any $p\in\NN$, its $\mathbb{L}^p$-risk is suitably bounded.
-The following mild condition is satisfied by common estimators, see for instance Theorem 1 in \citet{GAIFFAS2007} for the case of local polynomials.
+The risks $R_{\mathfrak m}(t,p)$ depend on $\mathfrak m$, the average number of points on each curve.
+Our methodology applies to any type of nonparametric estimator $\widetilde{X}$ (local polynomials, splines, etc.) as soon as, for any $p\in\NN$, its $\mathbb{L}^p$-risk is suitably bounded.
+The following mild condition is satisfied by common estimators, see for instance, \citet[Th.~1]{GAIFFAS2007} for the case of local polynomials.